Time for new one's me thinks.

 Good thought Mate, checking the actual shockie👍I'll get onto that.Ikon get good raps, the old Koni.No idea if as good as Hagon.

-Quote from: grog on Yesterday at 04:30 PMGood thought Mate, checking the actual shockie👍I'll get onto that.Ikon get good raps, the old Koni.No idea if as good as Hagon.
+Quote from: grog on Wednesday, 13 May 2026, 04:30 PMGood thought Mate, checking the actual shockie👍I'll get onto that.Ikon get good raps, the old Koni.No idea if as good as Hagon.

 I have Koni on my XJ900 fine for that bike.